-Financial planning for people who get married later in life tends to be a bit more complicated due to divorce, children, debt, and assets that people who marry younger tend not to have to deal with.
-However, anyone who is ready to walk down the aisle needs to pay serious considerations to both lifestyle and finances that can impact both families.
+Financial planning for people who get married later in life tends to be a bit more complicated due to divorce, children, debt, and assets that people who marry younger tend not to deal with.
+However, anyone ready to walk down the aisle needs to pay serious considerations to both lifestyle and finances that can impact both families.
 There are a series of discussion points that partners should be having with each other before they say I do and a few basic fundamental planning tools that should be put in order.

 Each couple should sit down a put together a detailed listing of all of their assets and liabilities.
 Assets would include such items as houses, vehicles, retirement accounts.
 Liabilities would include mortgages, credit card debt, student loans.
 At the end of this process, you should arrive at your net worth.
-Then the next steps involve a series of discussions that you and your partner should have on how these assets and liabilities will be handled in your new life together.
+The next steps involve a series of discussions that you and your partner should have on how these assets and liabilities will be handled in your new life together.

 Conversation Points to Help You Get Started.

-- How do you plan to share expenses and what will be your living arrangements?
+- How do you plan to share expenses, and what will be your living arrangements?
 For example, will you maintain separate banking and investment accounts or open joint accounts?
 Will you move into one spouse’s home and sell the other?

 - Whose medical insurance will you opt for — your own employer’s plan vs. spousal coverage?